PipedreamHQ/pipedream/docs/docs/code/nodejs/browser-automation/README.md

 ```
 :::

-::: tab "Return screenshot as a base64 encoded string"
+::: tab "Return the PDF as a base64 encoded string"

+Save the PDF as a base 64 encoded string:

 ```javascript
 import { puppeteer } from '@pipedream/browsers';